‘Provision for High Need Learners’-graded as good by Ofsted, December 2019

 Parents can contact the tutor at any time, you will be given all contact details when you enrol.

 If parents/carers have concerns about their child’s learning, progress and support within college, they should contact the tutor in the first instance.
-They can also contact the Heads of School (Phil Bunce / Anne Sheeran) if they feel this is appropriate.
+They can also contact the Head of Faculty (Phil Bunce) or Assistant Head of Faculty (Gemma McCarthy) if they feel this is appropriate.

 How are students’ medical needs addressed in college?